 Individuals should seek medical care if they suspect a concussion and are experiencing a severe headache, trouble walking or talking, vision changes, vomiting more than three times, loss of control over bladder or bowels, or feeling weak or numb in part of the body.

 “Obviously the more physical or dangerous the sport is to the head, the more risk of concussion,” the WMC doctor said.

 NOTE: Read the article for more on concussions from Dr. Bohner.

-Tags: About, Alex Adjei, Ali Duarte-Garcia, breast cancer, CAR-T, Centers for Disease Control and Prevention, concussion, COVID-19, depression, diabetes, drug discovery, Findings, gene mutation, Grzegorz Nowakowski, health disparities, heart attack, heart failure, Henry Ting, hereditary cancer, hormones, Kejal Kantarci, Kern Health Care Delivery Scholars, lupus, lymphoma, mammogram, medical innovation, menopause, migraine, neuropathy, News, News of the Week, non-Hodgkin lymphoma, obesity, oncology, opioids, pancreatitis, Rashmi Halker Singh, S. Vincent Rajkumar, Saad Kenderian, Sam Savitz, Scott Bohner, Stephanie Faubion, Timothy Nelson, Vijay Singh, women's health
+Tags: About, Alex Adjei, Ali Duarte Garcia, breast cancer, CAR-T cell therapy, Centers for Disease Control and Prevention, concussion, COVID-19, depression, diabetes, drug discovery, Findings, gene mutation, Grzegorz Nowakowski, health disparities, heart attack, heart failure, Henry Ting, hereditary cancer, hormones, Kejal Kantarci, Kern Health Care Delivery Scholars, lupus, lymphoma, mammogram, medical innovation, menopause, migraine, neuropathy, News, News of the Week, non-Hodgkin lymphoma, obesity, oncology, opioids, pancreatitis, Rashmi Halker Singh, S. Vincent Rajkumar, Saad Kenderian, Sam Savitz, Scott Bohner, Stephanie Faubion, Timothy Nelson, Vijay Singh, women's health